realar-project/realar/README.md

 ```
 [Try on CodeSandbox](https://codesandbox.io/s/realar-pure-counter-1ue4h?file=/src/App.tsx).

-### Documentation
+### Actions

-**action**

-The action allows you to trigger an event and delivers the functionality to subscribe to it anywhere in your application code.
+The `action` allows you to trigger an event and delivers the functionality to subscribe to it anywhere in your application code.

 ```javascript
 const add = action();